Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \end{defn}

 The goal is to have the target dimension $m$ small so that $\Pi$ provides dimensionality reduction.
-If we consider the non-oblivious version of this problem where we are given a fixed matrix $A$ and the dimensionality reduction matrix $\Pi$ can depend on $A$, then by leverage score sampling we can achieve a target dimension of $m \approx s_\lambda(A^\top A)$, which is essentially optimal \cite{avron2018universal}.
-We discuss more the importance of oblivious embeddings, where $\Pi$ is not allowed to depend on $A$, below.
+If we consider the non-oblivious setting where we allow the sketch matrix $\Pi$ to depend on $A$, then by leverage score sampling we can achieve a target dimension of $m \approx s_\lambda(A^\top A)$, which is essentially optimal \cite{avron2018universal}.
+But as we discussed the importance of oblivious embeddings, the ultimate goal is to get an oblivious subspace embedding with target dimension of $m \approx s_\lambda(A^\top A)$.

 \paragraph{Approximate Matrix Product.} We formally define this property in the following definition.

 \begin{defn}[Approximate Matrix Product] Given $\eps, \delta >0$, we say that a distribution $\mathcal{D}$ over $m \times d$ matrices has the \emph{$(\eps, \delta)$-approximate matrix product} property if for every $C, D \in \RR^{d \times n}$,